-The States Parties to the present Convention recognize the right of every child to a standard of living adequate to guarantee the child's physical, mental, moral and social development.
+"The States Parties to the present Convention recognize the right of every child to a standard of living adequate to guarantee the child's physical, mental, moral and social development.

 The parent(s) or those responsible for the child have the primary responsibility to secure, within their financial possibilities and powers, the conditions of living necessary for the healthy development of the child.
-THE RESERVE OF THE PARTY at the way that

-The States Parties to this Convention shall take appropriate measures of to assist parents and others caring for children to implement this right. and shall extend necessary material assistance, particularly with regard to nutrition, clothing and housing."
+The States Parties to this Convention shall take appropriate measures of to assist parents and others caring for children to implement this right and shall extend necessary material assistance, particularly with regard to nutrition, clothing and housing."